campbel/task-lib-example/README.md

 # task-lib-example

-An example app making use of the task-lib tasks
+An example app making use of the task-lib tasks with dynamic imports.

 This example uses library tasks defined in [github.com/campbel/task-lib](https://github.com/campbel/task-lib) and a _hacky_ task file to implement dynamic task fetching.